krgross/bma590-course-notes/docs/02-LikelihoodConfideceRegions.md

 ## [1] 6.103516e-05
 ```

-As an alternative programming style, we could have defined the objective function on the fly, and not bothered to create `my.function`.
+As an alternative programming style, we could have defined the objective function on the fly without bothering to create `my.function`.

 ```r